mli/new-docs/Rsite/source/tutorial/CustomLossGluon.md

 - classification: [SigmoidBinaryCrossEntropyLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SigmoidBinaryCrossEntropyLoss.html), [SoftmaxBinaryCrossEntropyLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SoftmaxBinaryCrossEntropyLoss.html)
 - embeddings: [HingeLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.HingeLoss.html)

-However, we may sometimes want to solve problems that require customized loss functions and this tutorial shows how we can do that in Gluon.
+However, we may sometimes want to solve problems that require customized loss functions; this tutorial shows how we can do that in Gluon.
 We will show it at the example of contrastive loss which is typically used in Siamese networks.

 ```python
 import matplotlib.pyplot as plt